xeger/docker-compose/README.md

 # Docker::Compose

-This is a Ruby OOP wrapper for the [docker-compose](https://github.com/docker/compose) command-line tool.
-It also contains some features that layer nicely on top of docker-compose to enhance your productivity.
+This is a Ruby OOP wrapper for the [docker-compose](https://github.com/docker/compose) container orchestration tool from Docker Inc. It also contains some features that layer nicely on top of docker-compose to enhance your productivity.

 Distinctive features of this gem: